-1.2.1.3 U.S. Border Inspection Processing Capability
+1.2.1.3 Customs Processing Capability

-Access roads and border crossing capacities are most affected by physical facilities; U.S. border inspection services are most affected by policies and laws.
+Access roads and border crossing capacities are most affected by physical facilities; Customs services are most affected by policies and laws.
 For example, a study published by the Ontario Chamber of Commerce in August 2007 indicated "...at least 44 different Canadian and U.S. agencies have jurisdiction over border operations...There are almost 4,500 new or revised regulations introduced by Canadian federal and provincial governments every year..." that affect cross-border travel.
 So, while the limitations on U.S. and Canadian access roads and the border crossings can be addressed with physical improvements, changes at the plazas where border processing delays regularly occur is not just about more booths and manpower, but rules and regulations set by policymakers in the U.S. and Canada.
 The rules and regulations to ensure a secure border create considerable congestion today.
-The need, beginning in June 2009, to present a passport to cross into the U.S. from Canada will immediately impact border congestion.
+The need, beginning in summer 2008, to present a passport to cross into the U.S. from Canada will immediately impact border congestion.
 This passport requirement is expected to be permanent.